Baseflow/XF-Material-Library/README.md

 23. `TintColor` - The tint color of the underline accent and the placeholder of this text field when focused.
 The default color is set to the value of `MaterialColorConfiguration.SecondaryColor`.

-24. `FloatingPlaceholderEnabled` - Determines whether the placeholder should be animated.
+24. `FloatingPlaceholderEnabled` - Determines whether the placeholder should float above when the text field is focused.

+25. `Choices` - When the `InputType` property is set to `MaterialInputType.Choice`, provides the list of choices from which the user will select one.

+26. `HasHorizontalPadding` - Boolean flag determines whether the left and right bounds of the text field should be padded or not.

 ##### Events